-When the CCP1 is programmed for any of the Enhanced PWM modes, the active output pins may be configured for auto-shutdown.
+When the ECCP1 is programmed for any of the Enhanced PWM modes, the active output pins may be configured for auto-shutdown.
 Auto-shutdown immediately places the Enhanced PWM output pins into a defined shutdown state when a shutdown event occurs.

-A shutdown event can be caused by either of the comparator modules, a low level on the RB0/INT0/FLT0/AN10 pin, or any combination of these three sources.
+A shutdown event can be caused by either of the comparator modules, a low level on the RB0/INT0/ FLT0/AN10 pin, or any combination of these three sources.
 The comparators may be used to monitor a voltage input proportional to a current being monitored in the bridge circuit.
 If the voltage exceeds a threshold, the comparator switches state and triggers a shutdown.
-Alternatively, a digital signal on the INTO pin can also trigger a shutdown.
+Alternatively, a digital signal on the INT0 pin can also trigger a shutdown.
 The auto-shutdown feature can be disabled by not selecting any auto-shutdown sources.
-The auto-shutdown sources to be used are selected using the ECCPAS2:ECCPAS0 bits (ECCP1AS<6:4>).
+The auto-shutdown sources to be used are selected using the ECCPAS2:ECCPAS0 bits (bits<6:4> of the ECCP1AS register).

-When a shutdown occurs, the output pins are asynchronously placed in their shutdown states, specified the PSSAC1:PSSAC0 by and PSS1BD1:PSS1BD0 bits (ECCPAS3:ECCPAS0).
+When a shutdown occurs, the output pins are asynchronously placed in their shutdown states, specified by the PSSAC1:PSSAC0 and PSSBD1:PSSBD0 bits (ECCP1AS3:ECCP1AS0).
 Each pin pair (P1A/P1C and P1B/P1D) may be set to drive high, drive low or be tri-stated (not driving).
 The ECCPASE bit (ECCP1AS<7>) is also set to hold the Enhanced PWM outputs in their shutdown states.

 The ECCPASE bit is set by hardware when a shutdown event occurs.
 If automatic restarts are not enabled, the ECCPASE bit is cleared by firmware when the cause of the shutdown clears.
-If automatic restarts are enabled. the ECCPASE bit is automatically cleared when the cause of the auto-shutdown has cleared.
+If automatic restarts are enabled, the ECCPASE bit is automatically cleared when the cause of the auto-shutdown has cleared.